Tibor Kökény: Results connected to sport

 In 2013 Tibor Kökény helped Gábor Máthé to prepare for the Deaflympics in Sofia.
 The work included psychological support, sports psychology, yoga poses, relaxation and personalized breath techniques.
 As a result of well-timed joint work and serious training sessions, Gábor Máthé won gold medal in Sofia Deaflympics without a set loss.
-Working for Ferencváros female handball team from January 2015, where the adult team won the national championship in the 2014/2015 season.
-He has also worked with a number of athletes, including running, scramble, chess, super moto, and fencers in the numbers.
+Worked for Ferencváros female handball team from January 2015, where the adult team won the national championship in the 2014/2015 season.
+He has also worked with a number of athletes, including running, scramble, chess, super moto, kayak-canou and fencers in the numbers.
+Kökény supported the preparation of the first winner of Exatlon Hungary Kata Huszti in 2019.
+Kökény complex sportpsychological methods and recovery units helped for the preparation of the Canoe-2 Marathon European Champion 2021 Márton Horváth.